You are here

 • Where access is refused, the patient will be advised in writing of the reasons for refusal.
 This will include any information about other means by which access may be facilitated.

-• When a request for copies of dental records is received, a reasonable fee may be required to be paid by the patient depending on complexity of the patients file.
+• When a request for copies of dental records is received, a reasonable fee may be required to be paid by the patient depending on the complexity of the patient's file.

 Comment

 A patient’s evaluation of the care received at our practice is an extremely important form of feedback that provides valuable information about the services we provide.
 We encourage patients to provide both positive and negative feedback.
-All staff will be provided with training and support that will assist them to identify, report and appropriately respond to complaints and other negative feedback.
-At Caboolture Dental Group we classify negative feedback into three categories:
+All staff will be provided with training and support that will assist them in identifying, reporting, and appropriately responding to complaints and other negative feedback.
+At Caboolture Dental Group, we classify negative feedback into three categories:

 • The Dental Board of Australia